kirthy21/Data-Analysis-Stack-Exchange-Hadoop-Pig-Hive-MapReduce-TFIDF/README.md

 > filtered = FILTER d1 by ((OwnerUserId != '') AND (OwnerDisplayName != ''));

+The body column has many special characters which make the data messy, so we replace all special characters with spaces using REPLACE function.
+Then we put the data into the hdfs into a folder called result.
+The exit pig using 'quit' command.

+> STORE A INTO 'result' USING org.apache.pig.piggybank.storage.CSVExcelStorage(',','YES_MULTILINE','NOCHANGE');

+The results are saved into parts, merge these parts and put it into a csv using 'hadoop fs -getmerge' command.

 ### 3. Using Hive and/or MapReduce, get:
 #### I. The top 10 posts by score